lisongxu/CSCE156-Lab-Java-File/readme.md

   throw new RuntimeException(fnfe);
 }
 ```
-Add the following method to the `Baseball.java` source file that
-takes a list of teams and an output file name and outputs
-the team data to that file.
+Add the following method to the `Baseball.java` source file, which takes a list of teams and an output file name, and outputs the team data to that file.

 `public static void persistData(List<Team> teams, String outputFileName)`
 - The format is up to you
 - The filename is up to you
-- Call your method from the `main`
+- Call your method in the `main` method
 - After running your program, please manually check whether the file is created with the sorted teams.
-Note that the generated file will not show up until you refresh your eclipse project explorer.
+Note that the generated file will not show up until you refresh your Eclipse project explorer.

 ### 4. Testing, Submitting & Grading

 * Test your programs locally on your computer using the provided JUnit test suite (only one).
 Fix any
 errors and completely debug your programs.
-* Submit the following file to CodePost:
+* Submit only the following file to GradeScope:
   * `Baseball.java`
-* Make sure that your program passes  the test (Only one) on CodePost.
-For this lab, as long as your program passes  the test on Codepost, you will get full points for the lab.
+* Make sure that your program passes  the test (Only one) on GradeScope.
+For this lab, as long as your program passes  the test on GradeScope, you will get full points for the lab.